Shrsht/PersonalProfile/content/authors/admin/_index.md

     company_name: Advent International
     company_url: ''
     company_logo: ''
-    date_start: 2022-06-010
+    date_start: 2022-06-10
     date_end: 2022-08-25
     summary: |
       Responsibilities include:
-      --Designed Tableau dashboards for 8 firm departments using 5+ years of business data.
-Improved the firm’sability to compare expenses across departments and augment decision making.
+      -Designed Tableau dashboards for 8 firm departments using 5+ years of business data.
+Improved the firm’s ability to compare expenses across departments and augment decision making.
-      - Built a ‘Deal-Stage Meter’ for the firm’s 3 global tax teams to accurately track the status of Private EquityDeals and manage timelines for tax compliance.- Created a custom Python data-restructuring algorithm for the FP&A department.
+      - Built a ‘Deal-Stage Meter’ for the firm’s 3 global tax teams to accurately track the status of Private EquityDeals and manage timelines for tax compliance.
+      - Created a custom Python data-restructuring algorithm for the FP&A department.
 Increased efficiency bysaving 10+ hours of manual data-cleaning.
       - Produced statistical and quantitative reports using Python & R to present findings to manage partners andother company leadership.

 # Skills